FRC-Team3484/PrototypingBoard/README.md

 - 1x RoboRIO 1.0
 - 4x Talon SRX Motor Controllers
 - 4x PWM inputs
+  - For each, positive powers the motor up, negative powers the motor down
 - 10 digital inputs
+  - 2 for each motor, one steps up 5%, the other steps down 5%
+  - The other two buttons sets all to 50%, and the other sets all to 0%

 ## Installing
 Clone this repository: